goodmami/penman/README.md

 The above grammar is for the PENMAN graphs that this library supports, but AMR is more restrictive.
-A variant for AMR might make the `NodeLabel` nonterminal required on `Node`, change `Atom` to `Symbol` on `NodeLabel`, change `Role` to require at least one character after `:` or even spell out all valid roles, and change `Variable` to a form like `/[a-z]+[0-9]*/`.
+A variant for AMR might make the `NodeLabel` nonterminal required on `Node`, change `Atom` to `Symbol` on `Concept`, change `Role` to require at least one character after `:` or even spell out all valid roles, and change `Variable` to a form like `/[a-z]+[0-9]*/`.
 See also [Nathan Schneider's PEG for AMR](https://github.com/nschneid/amr-hackathon/blob/master/src/amr.peg).